Ramakrishnajakkula/Meritshort/7-Week-Trees-Plan.md

 **Assessment Checklist:**

-- Week 1: Can implement basic tree operations
+- Week 1: Can implement basic tree operations and all traversal methods
-- Week 2: Master all traversal methods (recursive + iterative)
+- Week 2: Can solve complex tree problems using traversals and tree properties
 - Week 3: Proficient in BST operations and validation
 - Week 4: Understand balancing concepts and rotations
 - Week 5: Can implement heap from scratch